petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/attachment-fields.md

 ## Using Attachment Fields with APIs

-API calls for adding or updating entries that include attachment fields must use the ID of an existing file in [Liferay's document library](../../../../content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md).
-You cannot upload a file when making an API call for object entries.
+A file must exist in Liferay before you can add it to an object entry's attachment field using the headless API.
+First use the [document library APIs](../../../../content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md) to upload the file and retrieve its ID.

-Retrieve the file's ID and pass it in the API call using this syntax: `"[attachmentField]": [FileEntryId]`.
+Pass the ID in the objects API call using this syntax: `"[attachmentField]": [FileEntryId]`.

 ### Example